 What Is a Foreclosure or Bank Owned Home?

-If you aren’t 100% positive about what a foreclosure is or why they are more inexpensive, let me clear it up for you actually fast.
+If you aren’t 100% sure about what a foreclosure is or why they are more affordable, let me clear it up for you really fast.

 How to Find Abbey Foreclosures, Bank Owned and Power of Sale Listings